robrix/Postmodern-Programming/Postmodern Programming.md

 But…

-How many of us have written a `-firstObject` method in a category on `NSArray`?
+Before iOS 7/OS X 10.9, how many of wrote a `-firstObject` method in a category on `NSArray`?
 What did it look like?

     -(id)firstObject {
     	return self.count? self[0] : nil;